sjzd123456/ItemMagnetPlus/README.md

 * After you change the values in the config, use the magnet again to take effect

 ### Changelog:

+ v1.0.1: Added filter for nebula pickup and modded items that have pickup effects (Thorium music notes for example), grabbed coins don't overproduce sparkles

  v1.0.0.1 + 2: Fix velocity cap, other stat caps